ss3sim/ss3sim/cran-comments.md

+Adds citation to Description field as requested.

 Fixes compatibility with soon to be released dplyr 0.6.0.
-Other minor bug fixes.

 ---